 44. List out the tools for administering the database.

-Following are some of the products, tools, and utilities we use in achieving our goals as a Database Administrator:
+Following are some of the products, tools, and utilities we use to achieve our goals as database administrators:

 - Oracle Universal Installer (OUI): The Oracle Universal Installer installs the Oracle software and options.
 It can automatically launch the Database Configuration Assistant to install a database.